-Wrist blood pressure monitors can be accurate if used exactly as directed.
-However, according to the American Heart Association, it's best to use a home blood pressure monitor that measures blood pressure in your upper arm.
-Devices for the upper arm are also easier to check for accuracy than are wrist monitors.
+Some wrist blood pressure monitors may be accurate if used exactly as directed.
+However, the American Heart Association recommends using a home blood pressure monitor that measures blood pressure in your upper arm and not using wrist or finger blood pressure monitors.

 Wrist blood pressure monitors are extremely sensitive to body position.
 To get an accurate reading when taking your blood pressure with a wrist monitor, your arm and wrist must be at heart level.
-Even then, blood pressure measurements taken at the wrist are usually higher and less accurate than those taken at your arm.
-That's because the wrist arteries are narrower and not as deep under your skin as those of the forearm.
+Even then, blood pressure measurements taken at the wrist are usually higher and less accurate than those taken at your upper arm.
+That's because the wrist arteries are narrower and not as deep under your skin as those of the upper arm.

 Some people can't have their blood pressure measured at the upper arm because they have a very large arm or find blood pressure measurements painful.
 In these cases, measuring blood pressure at the wrist is acceptable.

 - Choosing a home blood pressure monitor.
 American Heart Association. http://www.heart.org/HEARTORG/Conditions/HighBloodPressure/SymptomsDiagnosisMonitoringofHighBloodPressure/Choosing-a-Home-Blood-Pressure-Monitor_UCM_303322_Article.jsp.
-Accessed April 18, 2012.
+Accessed May 21, 2015.

 - Sheps SG (expert opinion).
 Mayo Clinic, Rochester, Minn.
-April 19, 2012.
+May 24, 2015.